7 Steps to Creating Tailored Content to Grow Sales

 For example, are they buying for themselves, to give to others as a gift, or for further resale?
 You need to know whether your business is specific to different demographics or does more business on holidays.

 You need to know their reasons for buying from you and what doubts they have about you.
-Also, you need to find out which media they use regularly so you can make sure you’re reaching them.
+You also need to find out which media they use regularly so you can make sure you’re reaching them.

 Find all this information by: